 A foam pad is more reliable than air pads or self-inflating pads because it maintains its structure if ripped, torn, or slit during your camping trip.

 If you have a little extra space in your backpack or are looking to not break the bank, then a closed-cell pad may be the right choice for you.
 Many of these pads can be folded or rolled and strapped to the outside of your pack to save internal space.

 Weight vs. Comfort

-As a pad gets heavier, it usually gets more comfortable.
+As a pad gets heavier, it usually gets thicker and, subsequently, more comfortable.
 A large and bulky self-inflating pad can provide a luxurious night of sleep, but you have to be able to haul it to your campsite.